BSkyB/faber/README.md

 faber.import(json);
 ```

-Exposed import function of ContenService.
+> Exposed `import` function of ContenService.

-It takes a JSON format string as an argument and populate the blocks after validating it.
+> It takes a JSON format string as an argument and populate the blocks after validating it.

 ### faber.export()

-Exposed export function of ContentService.
+> Exposed `export` function of ContentService.

+> It will return JSON formatted blocks

+### faber.save()

+> Save the JSON formatted content to cookie using ngCookies

+### faber.load()

+> Load and import the saved JSON format data from cookie using ngCookies

-It will return JSON formatted blocks
+> It will return JSON formatted blocks

+### faber.removeSavedData()

+> Remove the saved JSON format data from cookie using ngCookies

+> It only removes the data related to the Faber instance using the prefix given

 ## Faber configuration